How to use “da”: Italian grammar lesson 77

 I haven’t seen them in years.

-When it is used with the imperfetto (past imperfect tense), da can also indicate a definite point in time, like a phase or period of life.
+When it is used with the imperfetto (imperfect), da can also indicate a definite point in time, like a phase or period of life.

 Da bambina mi piaceva sciare.